MWCastle/shell_container/README.md

 # shell_container
-Basic container built using ubuntu:20.04 image for testing/development.
+Container built using ubuntu:20.04 image for testing/development.